Body Biochemicals 1 Test Kit

 The energy patterns of neurotransmitters, peptides, histamine, urea, cholesterol, substance P, complement C7, interferon alpha, etc.

-25 vials for AK practitioners, kinesiologists, energy workers, etc.
+For AK practitioners, kinesiologists, energy workers, etc.

 (When ordering any kits remember to order storage boxes for the vials, if required.
 Go to our test kit accessories section)

 At all nerve-muscle junctions as well as many other sites in the nervous system; contraction of skeletal muscles, control of sweat glands and heart beat; transmits messages between neurons in the brain and spinal cord.

 Myasthenia gravis and Alzheimer’s disease; nicotine mimics this neurotransmitter.

 Converted by angiotensin converting enzyme into angiotensin II.
 ACE inhibitor drugs work by reducing the conversion of angiotensin I to angiotensin II.

 Produced from renin released by kidneys; stimulates thirst; promotes release of aldosterone, which increases the rate of salt and water re-absorption from the kidneys; vasoconstriction of aerioles to increase blood pressure.